castulo/OpenStack-Specs/README.rst

 Work Items
 ----------

-At least the following modules will need to be implemented:
+At least the following modules will need to be implemented.

 Control Modules:
 - Data store